PriyomSaha/virus/README.md

 # virus
-It delets the data of text file and re writes something This is a Python code v3 and if python3 is installed in your computer then just double click the .py file
+It deleats the data of text file and re writes something This is a Python code v3 and if python3 is installed in your computer then just double click the .py file

 No ill-legal work would be entertained